 The central Maryland town of Bowie offers its residents easy access to major metropolitan centers and the woodsy ambiance of a quintessential small American town at the same time.
 With its roots in the pre-Revolutionary War era, the evolution of America's railroads, and the elite world of horse racing, Bowie, Maryland, is a fascinating town to call home.

 Space and Nature in Bowie

-  Bowie, Maryland, residents and visitors alike can experience the wonder of NASA's Goddard Space Flight Center, located just west of town.
+Bowie, Maryland residents and visitors alike can experience the wonder of NASA's Goddard Space Flight Center, located just west of town.
 Immediately southeast of town is the Six Flags Amusement Park, which offers thrill rides for all ages.
-For nature lovers, the Patuxent Research Refuge is within a few minute's drive.
+For nature lovers, the Patuxent Research Refuge is a few minute's drive away.